oresttokovenko/resume_templates/README.md

 * **Professional Software Engineer Template**: Aimed at experienced software engineers, this template highlights your professional experience, technical skills, and accomplishments in the field.
 It allows you to demonstrate your expertise and showcase the value you can bring to potential employers
 * **General Non-Technical Template**: Designed for individuals pursuing non-technical careers, this versatile template focuses on your transferable skills, work experience, and education.
 It's suitable for a wide range of professions and helps you present your qualifications in an organized and effective manner

+In addition to the resume templates, there is also a Cover Letter Template and a References Template:

+* **Cover Letter Template**: This template provides a standard format for a cover letter and can be adapted to fit different job applications.
+It guides you to highlight your qualifications in relation to the job you're applying for, and to effectively express your interest in the role and the company
+* **References Template**: This template allows you to organize your references in a professional format.
+Having a separate references document allows you to share this information with potential employers when requested, without cluttering your main resume

 ### How to Use the Templates

 #### Method 1: Using Overleaf